 Here is a list of some areas you may want to focus on.
 Skip the ones that are not for you and write out each focus area goal.

-Branding - Your look and feel your image and health or your pitch.
+Branding – Your look and feel your image and health or your pitch and overall messaging.

 Marketing – What will you do this year for your marketing plans.

-Newsletter - Creating and sending it 12 - 24 times this year & how many people can be added to your fan mail and e-mail list.
+Newsletter - It’s still the #1 way to make money!
+What will you do to create and send yours 12 – 24 times this year & how many people can you add to your e-mail list.

-Social Networking - How’s your Facebook fan page looking?
+Social Networking – How’s your Facebook Fan Page looking?
+How many tweets do you send each week?

 Booking – Touring or local gigs this year or a combination?